Recipe Ideas for a Vegan Christmas Dinner

 Our Easy Red Pepper Hummus Recipe

-- De seed 1 red pepper and cut into wedges
+- De-seed one red pepper and cut it into wedges

-- Pop on a baking tray with a drizzle of olive oil and put them under the grill for 10 minutes of until soft and lightly charred.
+- Pop on a baking tray with a drizzle of olive oil and put them under the grill for 10 minutes or until soft and lightly charred.

-- Drain and rinse a can of chickpeas and peel and roughly chop 1 clove of garlic
+- Drain and rinse a can of chickpeas and peel and roughly chop one clove of garlic.

 - Add the red peppers, chickpeas and garlic to the food processor with 4 tbsp olive oil, 1 tsp salt and the juice of half a lemon.

-Christmas isn’t Christmas unless it’s drowned in gravy.
-But with a lot of great gravy recipes relying on butter and meat juices for flavour, whats a vegan to do?
-Well don’t worry, we’ve got you.
+We can all agree that Christmas isn’t Christmas unless it’s drowned in gravy.
+But with a lot of great gravy recipes relying on butter and meat juices for flavour, that doesn’t mean vegans have to miss out.
+Try our vegan gravy recipe below for a flavour-packed gravy that brings all the comfort without the compromise.

 Gousto’s Easy Vegan Gravy

-- Heat pan with 1tbsp coconut oil over a medium heat with 1 tsp flour.
-Cook for 1-2 min, stirring frequently until you’re left with a sandy paste.
+- Heat a pan with 1 tbsp coconut oil over a medium heat with 1 tsp flour.
+Cook for 1-2 minutes, stirring frequently until you’re left with a sandy paste.

-- Gradually stir in 200ml boiled water, 15ml soy sauce and 1tsp Henderson’s Relish.
-Cook for 4 min or until the gravy has thickened.
+- Gradually stir in 200 ml boiled water, 15 ml soy sauce and 1 tsp Henderson’s Relish.
+Cook for 4 minutes or until the gravy has thickened.

 Ingredients